georgefloros/sift-rs/README_WASM.md

 ## Implementation Notes

-The $where operator implementation has been enhanced to use Boa JavaScript engine for WASM compatibility.
-This allows the $where operator to work in both server and WASM builds, replacing the previous rustyscript dependency which was not compatible with WASM.
-The implementation uses conditional compilation to use the most appropriate JavaScript engine for each target platform:
+The $where operator implementation now uses Boa JavaScript engine for all builds, both server and WASM.
+This provides consistent functionality across all platforms and removes the dependency on rustyscript.
+The implementation now uses a single JavaScript engine across all platforms:

-- Server builds: rustyscript (if enabled)
+- Server builds: Boa JavaScript engine
 - WASM builds: Boa JavaScript engine